LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/escalate-to-an-agent.md

 1. In **Conversation Builder**, click **Add Dialog** in the lower-left corner, and create a new standard dialog (dialog type = Dialog) with the name "Escalation."
 2. In the dialog starter, set this dialog to be triggered using patterns.
 Select **+ Pattern** and enter the following pattern values:

-    * Agent
+    * agent
-    * Human
+    * human
-    * Representative
+    * representative

     <img class="fancyimage" style="width:600px" src="img/ConvoBuilder/getstartedtutorial/escalation_dialog_starter.png">

     Alternatively, use the pattern library that you've used before to add the "Help" set of patterns.
+Then click **Save**.

 3. On triggering this dialog, we want to transfer the user to a human agent.
 For this, you use the **Agent Transfer** interaction.
 Select this from the Integrations section of the Interactions menu.
 Notice that you immediately receive an error message stating ‘Agent skill id is not set.’.